Wine Studies Certificate and Courses

 Why Study Wine?

-Often referred to as “bottled poetry,” wine is not just a beverage.
-It plays a role in everyday life combining culture, tradition, and history with the art of winemaking.
-What better place to study wine than France, the heart of the wine world!
+Often referred to as “bottled poetry,” wine is not just a beverage; it plays a role in everyday life combining culture, tradition, and history with the art of winemaking.
+There is no better place to study wine than France, the heart of the wine world.

-IAU is proud to offer a Global Wine Studies Certificate in addition to semester courses, summer courses, and a January Term Seminar.
-Questions or inquiries can be directed to Prof. Amy Mumma.
+IAU is proud to offer a Global Wine Studies Certificate in addition to semester courses, summer courses, and a January Term Traveling Seminar.
+Questions or inquiries can be directed to IAU's Office of Admissions.

-Wine America, the National Association of American Wineries, unveiled a national economic impact study showing the wine industry’s total benefit to the American economy at $219.9 billion this year.
+Wine America, the National Association of American Wineries, unveiled a national economic impact study showing the wine industry’s total benefit to the American economy at $220 billion.

 - There are 10,236 winery facilities in the U.S.